Accept the Challenge – Running in the Cold Weather

 - Low temperatures put less strain on your body

 - Creates a habit, nothing is more powerful!
-Repeat, repeat, repeat – afterwards, this seemingly unlikable activity will become your second nature.
+Repeat, repeat, repeat – afterward, this seemingly unlikable activity will become your second nature.

 Planning for cold weather running – follow a few tips to get all the benefits from your workout.